A merchandising copywriter is there to help you promote your company’s brand and to commercially exploit the brand for income.

 This started with an embroidered cap followed by a working flamethrower.

 This imaginative and eccentric product was successful in positioning the brand as belonging to a unique company and the marketing campaign surrounding it resulted in thousands of impressions on the company’s website.

 These products succeeded because the approaches taken allowed each company to stand out against their competitors.

 Discord, especially, uses an idiosyncratic tone of voice on its site and in its marketing communications which its userbase appreciates.

 Discovering the right tone of voice and then finding a way to project it to your target audience is essential to achieving additional brand exposure (and the resulting revenues) from print on demand service.

 Few people will buy a T-shirt which has no special meaning to them and this is why copywriting plays an important role in providing that meaning and excitement if you choose to launch your own merchandising range.

 Success in merchandising starts with the production of content for your target audience followed by a press release and an advertising campaign.

-Who can help you write copy for your print on demand products?
+Let us write the copy for your print on demand products

-If you are considering launching a merchandising range for your business and you’d like to speak with one of us about the marketing campaign needed to achieve maximum positive exposure, please contact email@example.com or you can call us at 0330 010 8300.
+If you are considering launching a merchandising range for your business and you’d like to speak with one of us about the marketing campaign needed to achieve maximum positive exposure, please click here to email us or you can call us at 0330 010 8300.